 - Change in appetite resulting in weight gain or loss

 Unlike people who take prescription medications for anxiety, people who instead try nootropics that are known to have the ability to stabilize hormones seldom experience any negative side effects at all.
 And the small percentage of people who do, experience only minor, non-severe effects.
 That’s what makes nootropics a better choice over prescription medications to treat anxiety.

 The Best Nootropics for Anxiety

 Supplement manufacturers sometimes make exaggerated claims about the effectiveness of certain products.
 This is especially true regarding products that are touted as providing benefits for health issues people are desperate to cure — such as anxiety.
-Fortunately studies and years of anecdotal evidence shows there are numerous nootropics that can play a role in treating anxiety and stress disorders.
+Fortunately studies and years of anecdotal evidence shows there are numerous nootropics that can play a role in treating anxiety and stress disorders, and even ADHD.